michaelneale/webmachine-clickstart/README.md

     git clone THIS PROJECT
     cd THIS PROJECT
     make deps # download the shizzles needed mkdir target
     zip ./target/app.zip
     bees app:deploy MYAPP_ID -t webmachine target/app.zip

-## To run this locally

-In the project directory, run the following, and then browse to localhost:8000

-    make && ./start.sh